fox-it/citrix-netscaler-triage/README.md

 This repository contains triage scripts for Citrix NetScaler devices:

 * `iocitrix.py` -- a Dissect script to Triage a Citrix NetScaler image/target.
-* `scan-citrix-netscaler-version.py` -- Scan and fingerprint the version of a Citrix NetScaler device over HTTP(s).
+* `scan-citrix-netscaler-version.py` -- Scan and fingerprint the version of a NetScaler device over HTTP(s).

 # scan-citrix-netscaler-version.py